sylvhama/howtotestyourwebappa11y/slides.md

 </v-click>

 ---

+# A11y tests with Storybook

+- Storybook is a tool for developing, documenting, and testing UI components in isolation;
+- Use [`storybook-addon-a11y`](https://storybook.js.org/docs/react/writing-tests/accessibility-testing) to check the a11y of each story (it relies on axe-core).

+<img src="/story.png" alt="A screenshot of a Storybook Button story and its accessibility report.">

+---
 layout: quote
 ---

 # axe can "only" catch up to [57% of a11y issues](https://www.deque.com/blog/automated-testing-study-identifies-57-percent-of-digital-accessibility-issues/).

----

-# A11y tests with Storybook

-- Storybook is a tool for developing, documenting, and testing UI components in isolation;
-- Use [`storybook-addon-a11y`](https://storybook.js.org/docs/react/writing-tests/accessibility-testing) to check the a11y of each story.

-<img src="/story.png" alt="A screenshot of a Storybook Button story and its accessibility report.">

 ---
 layout: iframe-right